bisgardo/go-natural/README.md

 Natural(left, right string) int
 ```

-Like any other comparator, `Natural` returns
+Like any comparator, `Natural` evaluates to
 * zero if `left = right`,
 * a negative value if `left < right`, and
 * a positive value if `left > right`.

-Natural comparison is similar to "ordinary" (i.e. byte to byte) comparison.
+Natural comparison is similar to "ordinary" (i.e. character by character) string comparison.
 The only difference is that numbers are compared in their entirety even if they span multiple charcters.
 For example, `"2" < "10"` even though `"1" < "2"`.